-Born in 1960 in Cumbria , studied in London at Chelsea School of Art and then Goldsmiths University.
-Has worked in London , Malaga and Cumbria.
-Has shown in London and Cumbria , Spain ,Paris , Germany , Sweden and Norway and has work in several international, national , private and public collections.
+Born in 1960 in Cumbria, Rebecca Scott studied in London at Chelsea School of Art and Goldsmiths University.
+She has exhibited in London, Cumbria, Spain, France, Germany, Sweden and Norway and has work in private and public collections nationally and internationally.

-Rebecca Scott currently lives and works in London and Cumbria.
+She currently lives and works between London and Cumbria.

 Time Out, AC, Review by Sarah Kent, October 1992